LV Calculator

 We measure LVEDD using

 .
-LVEDD is measured during end-diastole, that is the final moment of the relaxation of the heart.
+LVEDD is measured during end-diastole, which is the final moment of the relaxation of the heart.
 We measure the external diameter of the left ventricle of a heart. -

 Enter your patient's interventricular septal end-diastole measurement (IVSd)